decentraland/old-documentation/_posts/general/DAO/Overview/2021-05-21-how-does-the-dao-work.md

 ---
 date: 2021-05-21
-title: How does the DAO work?
+title: How the DAO works
 redirect_from:
 description: Overview of the different platforms and entities that make up the Decentraland DAO.
 categories: